ktagilbert/rookie-dev/_posts/2015-12-16-content-workflow.markdown

 ---
 layout: post
-title: How to Improve Your Copywriting Workflow and Why
+title: How to Improve Your Copywriting Workflow
 date: 2015-12-3 16:32:21
 excerpt: >
  We are all trying to accommodate Google, right?
 So we abide by these rules and end-up forcing our copywriters to write the same article over and again.
 In most cases the process works fine.
 But is it really working well enough for you?